EU to better protect journalists, Jourova promises

 "We should continue funding independent projects monitoring media pluralism, map media freedom, and support journalists whose safety is under threat," Jourova added.

-Jourova told MEPs she had promised the mother of murdered Maltese journalist Daphne Caruana Galizia to scrutinise the investigation into her death and promised his son to better protect journalists.
+Jourova told MEPs she had promised the mother of murdered Maltese journalist Daphne Caruana Galizia to scrutinise the investigation into her death and promised her son to better protect journalists.

 "These promises are very strong commitments.
 I am happy to do more to keep these promises," Jourova said.